jpg3re/Monte-Carlo/README.md

 # Tax Planning

-> This web application compares annuity options and shows performance projections for various annuities with various riders based on market scenarios generated with a basic Monte Carlo method.
-It was built for the [PIEtech, Inc](https://www.moneyguidepro.com/ifa/). internship in summer 2018, as the second of three projects.
-It was built by a team of five interns: two business/technical analysts, two back-end developers, and a front-end developer.
+> This web application displays different scenarios of a user's portfolio using a Monte-Carlo method to model the markets.
+The application could compare three different assets with different specifications and displays the projected gains using three different probability functions.
+It was built for the [PIEtech, Inc](https://www.moneyguidepro.com/ifa/). internship in summer 2018, as the third of three projects.
+It was built by a team of five interns: two business/technical analysts, two front-end developers, and a back-end developer.
+The time constraint for this project was three weeks.

 ---